yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/horizontal-vs-vertical-scaling.md

 type: docs
 ---

-Once you have decided to scale your system, there are 2 common ways to scale, namely **vertical** and **horizontal**.
+After you have decided to scale your system, there are 2 common ways to scale, namely **vertical** and **horizontal**.
 YugabyteDB supports both.
 Because YugabyteDB is distributed, scaling is operationally straightforward and performed without any service disruption.

 ## Vertical (scale up)